afshari-maryam/Image-Translation-Pix2Pix/README.md

-# Image Translation using Pix2Pix
+# Image Translation using cGAN in tensorflow
 ## Translation of an input image to a target image.